Quantum Invariants and Fiberedness

 \section{Abstract}

-We explore the topological significance of the knot two-variable series $F_K$, proposed by Gukov--Manolescu and defined by Park for a class of `nice' knots.
-We show that the leading coefficient of $F_K$ is a monomial and express its exponent in terms of the Hopf invariant for all homogeneous braid knots and fibered knots up to 12 crossings.
+We explore the topological significance of the Gukov--Manolescu knot series $F_K$.
+We show that the leading coefficient of $F_K$ is a monomial and express its exponent in terms of the Hopf invariant for all homogeneous braid knots, and for fibered knots up to 12 crossings.
 As an application, we deduce an explicit formula for the Hopf invariant in terms of colored Jones polynomials.
 For non-fibered strongly quasipositive knots, we study a relation between $F_K$ and the stability series of the colored Jones function, and explore similarities between $F_K$ and knot Floer homology.
 Finally, we propose a slope conjecture for $F_K$, relating it to the boundary slopes of the knot.